xieyuheng/inner/persons/henk-barendregt/lambda-calculus-with-types.md

 since we do not have abstraction over types
-(in which bound variables are introduced) we do not have to worry about free variable v.s. bound variable
+(in which bound variables are introduced) we do not have to worry about free variable vs. bound variable

 ## Assigning simple types